aswinkaliesgit/Dataflow_architecture/README.md

-# Demonstration of DataFlow Architecture using ADD-MUL op
+# Demonstration of DataFlow Architecture using ADD-DOTPRODUCT op

 ## Description